 Emergency Preparedness

-The Health Department is the lead agency in the event of a county emergency of a biological nature, either through an infectious disease or terrorist threat.
+Richland Public Health is the lead agency in the event of a county emergency of a biological nature, either through an infectious disease or terrorist threat.
 But you should also be prepared in case of other emergencies.

 The American Public Health Association (APHA)

-APHA has created a page devoted to helping Americans prepare themselves, their families and their communties for all disasters and hazards, including pandemic flu, infectious diseases, natural diasters and other emergencies.
+APHA has created a page devoted to helping Americans prepare themselves, their families and their communities for all disasters and hazards, including pandemic flu, infectious diseases, natural disasters and other emergencies.
 There is a lot of good information, podcasts, questions and answers, and downloadable flyers and posters for use by the public, the media, and professionals.
 Check it out here: http://www.getreadyforflu.org/newsite.htm

 Here is a video is about being prepared, including for the flu, from getreadyforflu.org: